 Creating art has been a huge part of Theresa’s life.
 From early childhood to the present, creating art was what she was meant to do.

-Theresa was born in Colorado but has lived in Virginia the last 36 years, but spent most summers in Colorado.
-She moved to Chromo, Colorado permanently a year ago.
+Theresa was born in Colorado, has lived in Virginia the past 36 years, but spent most summers in Colorado.
+She moved to Chromo, CO permanently in 2018.

 She was honored to have been accepted in the national publications, The Best of Watercolor Splash 15, which publishes once a year.
 She was again accepted in The Best of Watercolor Splash 17.

 Living in the mountains has always been a dream for her, surrounded by the natural beauty that abounds.
 Never running out of ideas, Theresa believes she has enough paintings to paint for three lifetimes.

 Snow Shrine Assemblages